aceslowman/jit-hausu/README.md

 # jit-hausu
-Jitter collection for live performance
+Jitter collection for live performance using video clips, glsl shaders, and opengl graphics.

+---

 My hope with this project is to create a useable modular video kit for my own shows.
 So far the focus has been on manipulating found video clips, but I'm going to begin adding more openGL components.

 Works best with OSX.
 Sometimes shader issues will arise when going back and forth between Windows and OSX.
 Easy to fix but inconvenient.

 My usual setup has been a 2012 Macbook Pro, a Korg Nanokontrol2, and a Korg nanokey2, so that's what the current MIDI bindings are set up for.

+---

 ## components